-In the process of finding wallpaper and flooring for the Maya House, I became obsessed with some of the amazing miniature creations…and a couple really captured my imagination – like this one
+In the process of finding wallpaper and flooring for the Maya Doll House, I became obsessed with some of the amazing miniature creations…and a couple really captured my imagination – like these ones

 I scoured online sites and local stores to find the right cabinet and NOTHING was right (or the right price).
 Then I had an epiphany!
 I already HAD a cabinet.
 It was antique and decently built but it had some drawbacks.
 It wasn’t nearly the right shape or configuration but I figured I could make it work.